Are personal trainer roles intriguing to you?

 Responsibilities and Duties

-But first, it is very important to know the duties and the responsibilities of your job as a personal trainer.
+However, those hooked on fitness, dedicated to training, must first know the duties and responsibilities of their job as a personal trainer.

 You represent not only your fitness certification but also your company or business entity.

-Briefly put, it is your job to help clients reach their goals and achieve an overall improvement in their health and fitness!
+Briefly put, your job includes helping clients reach their goals along with achieving an overall improvement in their health and fitness!

-Before you train any client, the client needs to have an initial pre-participation screening.
+Before you train any client, you will take the client through an initial pre-participation screening.

-This screening typically includes client health history, current health status, and even current lifestyle, which all definitely influence how you should design your programs.
+This screening typically includes the client’s health history, current health status, and even current lifestyle, which all influence how you should design your programs.

-Next is helping individual clients acknowledge and set their goals.
+Next comes helping individual clients acknowledge and set their goals.

 Jane wants to lose 10 pounds.